rohit5k2/ResideMenu/README.md

-# WeatherAround
+# Reside Menu

-#An app written with Kotlin for weather
+#An app written with Kotlin for Reside Menu